|Back to Hot Spots >> Bangkok >> Pattaya

-Khao San Road
+Khao San Road Bangkok

-It's just a little wonder that everything backpackers could ever need or want can be found here: budget guesthouses and cheap hotels, internet cafes, coffee shops, restaurants, market stalls, massage parlours, travel agents, clubs, bars, photo and bookshops, tailors, laundry, chemists, tattoo shops and much, much more.
-All brought off with the spirit of neverending party and vibe cosmopolitan atmosphere that makes people happy and brings smiles.
+It's just a little wonder that everything backpackers could ever need or want can be found here: cheap guesthouses and budget hotels, internet cafes, coffee shops, restaurants, marts, street food stalls, massage parlors, travel agents, gift shops, snooker clubs, bars, photo and bookshops, tailors, laundry, chemists, tattoo shops and much, much more.
+All brought off with the spirit of a neverending party and vibe cosmopolitan atmosphere that makes people happy and brings smiles.

 Khao San Road at Twilight

-Exuberant tourist community in the heart of Bangkok
+An exuberant tourist community in the heart of Bangkok

-Shopwindow on Khao San Road
+Songkran on Khao San Road

 Khaosan means 'milled rice' in Thai.
-Before it became a tourist hotspot, the street was a major rice market in the Old City (during early Rattanakosin period) since 1782, when Bangkok was set up as the Thai capital.
+Before it became a tourist hotspot, the street was a major rice market in the Old City (during the early Rattanakosin period) since 1782, when Bangkok was set up as the Thai capital.
 At that time, Europeans called Bangkok the 'VENICE OF THE EAST', as it was laced with canals, and waterways were the most important means of transportation and trading.
-Traces of the Rattanakosin period such as age-old architecture and traditional ways of life are still more evident by the river (mae nam in Thai) and canals (klong in Thai).
+Traces of the Rattanakosin period such as age-old architecture and traditional ways of lifestyle are still more evident around the river (mae nam in Thai) and canals (klong in Thai).

-Scenes on Khao San Road and Vicinity
+Fascinating Scenes in the Vicinity of Khao San Road